danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 ## Coordinates

-Next step was to dig in more into the error, I was curious about the specific point reference:
+The next step was to dig in more into the error, I was curious about the specific point reference:

 ```
 Element <label class="forward-toggle">...</label> is not clickable at point (700, 225).